The Best Things to Do in Pacific City

 Visit Pelican Brewing Company: A favorite spot for both locals and visitors, Pelican Brewing offers delicious craft beers with an ocean view.
 It’s a perfect place to unwind after a day of exploring.

 Sample Local Seafood: Ask a local where to get the best clam chowder or fish and chips, and they will likely have a favored spot.
-The Oar House, Sportsman’s Pub-n-Grub and The Riverhouse are among the local favorites.
+The Oar House, Sportsman’s Pub-n-Grub, and The Riverhouse are among the local favorites.

 Visit the Farmer’s Market: If you’re visiting during the summer, the local farmer’s market is a great place to find fresh produce, homemade goods, and crafts made by local artisans.
 The Pacific City Farmers Market is held at the Library grounds, corner of Camp Street & Brooten Road.